Modbury

-Modbury is a large village, ecclesiastical parish, civil parish and former manor situated in the South Hams district of the county of Devon in England.
+Modbury is a large village, ecclesiastical parish, civil parish and former manor in the South Hams district of the county of Devon in England.
 Today due to its large size it is generally referred to as a "town" although the parish council has not elected to give itself the status of a town as it could do under s.245(6) of the Local Government Act 1972, so it does not have a town council and cannot have a town mayor.
 It is also known informally as a "market town", as from at least 1199 the lord of the manor has held the right to hold a regular market.
 The village is situated on the A379 road, which links it to Plymouth and Kingsbridge.
 The current parish population is approximately 1,500.

 Etymology

 The name Modbury is a corruption of the Anglo-Saxon name, Moot burgh from 'Moot' meaning either 'Mud' or 'meeting' and 'bury' meaning 'fortified enclosure'.